dylanmarin/catan-ai/README.md

 - Install pygame and run catanGame.py with python 3.10 to play
 - PLAY_DEV option in the code can be ignored.
 It is a remnant from the initial prototype and I have left it in to avoid breaking anything
 - Besides the improvements section in my report, search TODO or IMPROVEMENT for todos and improvements
+- I coded on a Mac and it runs perfectly (at least as well as intended).
+When I ran it on my Windows computer, I found some issue with the terminal not printing as expected on the player's turn.
+I tried to troubleshoot this during the last day but couldn’t find the cause.
+I did find a work around though, which was that the terminal updated when clicking “trade w/ players”.
+Obviously this is not ideal, but a workaround at the very least if you are using a windows computer.

 ## References
 Original repo: https://github.com/kvombatkere/Catan-AI